kbzx3/void-trace/README.md

 ---

+## Addon Development

+Please ensure the name of the main function is the same as the file, for example is the name of thefunction that runs the module is reversesearch then file must be named reversesearch.py .

 ## Relation to DevilEye

 Void Trace is a **continuation of the DevilEye project**.
 It retains the core OSINT capabilities of DevilEye while adding:

-* Better terminal visuals
+- Better terminal visuals
-* Phone number parsing functionality
+- Phone number parsing functionality
-* Regular updates and bug fixes
+- Regular updates and bug fixes
-* Improved modular code structure
+- Improved modular code structure

 This ensures users can continue leveraging the power of DevilEye with enhanced features and stability.